jdelgado-dtlabs/powerpi/README.md

 3. [SCT-013-000 Current Transformer 100A](https://www.amazon.com/CTYRZCH-SCT-013-000-Non-invasive-Current-Transformer/dp/B01C5JL5IY)
 4. [US AC Adapter 77DA-10-09](http://lechacalshop.com/gb/internetofthing/54-usacac.html)
 5. [5v 3A Power Adapter for RPi 3 with integrated switch](https://www.amazon.com/Yuconn-Charger-Adapter-Raspberry-SoundLink/dp/B071YC2T9S)

+As a note, you don't need to install InfluxDB and Grafana on the same Raspberry Pi that you are reading energy data from.
+You can configure an external server that will accept your injested data.
+This can be a hosted solution as well as a on-premesis server.
+Just make the appropriate changes to `config.conf` with the proper `URL`, `Username` and `Password` of your external/hosted solution.
+Otherwise, it will all run from the Raspberry Pi just fine.